 Thank you Peter for all you continue to teach me and inspire me to become!

 Pictured above are Peter and Audrey in 2010 at the Roosevelt Baths & Spa, Saratoga Springs, New York

 PLEASE NOTE: I could have chosen a different survey option to guide the development of a story prompted by "Think about something that happened within the last week that helped or hurt you, your family, or a family you know.
-What happened?" but that was not related to the experience I wanted to share.
+What happened?" but that was not related to the experience I decided to share.